MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-public-api.md

 |Cancel Item Job Instance|Cancel notebook job run.|
 |Get Item Job Instance| Get notebook run status.|

-You can find more details in the public api doc: [Job Scheduler - REST API (Fabric REST APIs) | Microsoft Learn](https://review.learn.microsoft.com/en-us/rest/api/fabric/core/job-scheduler?branch=drafts%2Ffeatures%2Fga-release)
+You can find more details in the public API doc: [Job Scheduler](/rest/api/fabric/)

 ## Notebook REST API usage examples

-Here are the usage examples for specific notebook public APIs, you can follow the instruction to test them and verify the result.
+Here are the usage examples for specific notebook public APIs, you can follow the instructions to test them and verify the result.

 > [!NOTE]
-> Only notebook unique usage examples are illstrated in the artical, the Fabric item common API examples are not covered here.
+> Only notebook-unique usage examples are illustrated in the article, the Fabric item common API examples are not covered here.

 ### Prerequisites

 Microsoft Fabric Rest API defines a unified endpoint for operations.
 The placeholders `{WORKSPACE_ID}` and `{ARTIFACT_ID}` should be replaced with the appropriate values when trying the examples in this article.

-### Create notebook with definition
+### Create a notebook with a definition

-You can create a Notebook item with an existing _.ipynb_ file follow the example.
+You can create a Notebook item with an existing _.ipynb_ file using the following example:

 **Request**